 We also have bespoke deals relevant to your business needs, just click on the link below to chat with one of our address specialists about a deal relevant to your business.

 How bank verification works

-At the same time you enter your sort code and account number, we simultaneously check if the details are correct, and the account is direct debit capable and CHAPs supported.
+Our tools are designed to work at the point of capture.
+At the same time your customer enters their sort code and account number, we simultaneously check if the details are correct, and the account is direct debit capable and CHAPs supported.
 So you will soon know if the customer is able to offer direct debit and credit card payments.

 As the volume of online banking transactions increases rapidly, so does the need for our next-generation bank account validation, reducing payment errors, minimising fraud, and providing a better customer experience.